d3vvcom/react-credit-cards-humo-uzcard/README.md

-# React Credit Cards 2 - Community Package
+# React Credit Cards Humo Uzard - Community Package

 > This repository is a hard-fork from the original [react-credit-cards](https://github.com/amaroteam/react-credit-cards) package.
 The main purpose is to add HUMO and UZCARD payment types